 How Effective are your RFP’s?
 (3 Key Indicators)

-Request for Proposals (RFP) have become the go to purchasing or procurement form.
-They are on the rise because more and more companies are using them for all their procurement needs and project work period.
-Whether this is the right form they should be using for the present task at hand is another blog post altogether!
-In this post we are going to help you produce an effective RFP by providing 3 key indicators to measure when you issue a RFP.
-If you follow these steps it will help you produce the desired results using the least amount of resources.
+Request for Proposals (RFP) have become the go-to purchasing or procurement tool.
+Their use is on the rise as more companies rely on them for virtually all procurement needs and project work-period.
+Whether an RFP is the right tool for the task at hand is another blog post altogether!
+In this post, we’re going to help you produce a more effective RFP by outlining three key indicators to measure when issuing one.
+Follow these steps and you’ll be far more likely to achieve the desired results while using the least amount of resources.

-To get right to the point, you will save time, money and energy if you focus your efforts on the content you include in your RFP.
-Increasing and including the correct content will improve its potential for success.
+To get right to the point: you’ll save time, money, and energy by focusing on the content you include in your RFP.
+Strengthening—and selecting—the right content dramatically increases its potential for success.

 What determines the correct content and effectiveness of the RFP are identified in these 3 key indicators below: